MISSISSIPPI CODE TITLE 45.

 (e) An offender who has two (2) separate convictions for

-any of the offenses described in Section 45-33-23 is subject to lifetime
+any of the registrable offenses described in Section

-registration and shall not be eligible to petition to be relieved of the duty
+45-33-23 is subject to lifetime registration and shall not be eligible to

-to register as long as at least one (1) of the convictions was entered on or
+petition to be relieved of the duty to register if at least one (1) of the

-after July 1, 1995.
+convictions was entered on or after July 1, 1995.

 (f) An offender, twenty-one (21) years of age or older,